seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 fairlearn_eval_method = 'two-groups' # the epsilon used to evaluate g, needs to be same as epsilon in our definition fairlearn_epsilons_constraint = [0.01,0.1,0.2,1.0] # the epsilons used in the fitting constraint
 {% endhighlight python %}
-We could run the experiment for this constraint, obtaining the following figure:
+Running the experiment for this constraint, we obtain the following figure:
 <div align="center">
     <figure>
         <img src="{{ "/assets/img/equalized_odds_log_loss.png" | relative_url}}" class="img-fluid mt-4" style="width: 65%"  alt="Disparate impact log loss">